blockninja124/rsa-from-scratch/README.md

 However, I do know of two security weaknesses in the current implementation:
 1. Padding is not appended to the beginning of messages, so a replay attack could be performed
 2. There is no certificate authority for public keys, a man in the middle could pretend to be Bob from the beginning.

+## AI Usage
+I did not use any LLMs or other form of "AI" for this project.
+All code was created by me.